 If you focus on trading your system with discipline and focus, in the long-term results will take care of their self.
 Your focus must be on the positive expectancy of your system, not the results of any one trade.
 If you position size right, each trade should be seen inside the context of just one of your next 100 trades.

 Trading too big or wanting to be right about a trade can put a trader on tilt causing them to lose the ability to think clearly, stay emotionally balanced, and execute their trading plan with discipline.
 Focus on your process, not short-term results.
 One trade can have a random outcome but 100 trades is a filter you can use to profit from your edge.
 Focus must be on the big picture and not just one trade.
-These rules can be powerful to add to your trading plan parameters.
+These Psychology and Discipline Rules can be powerful to add to your trading plan parameters.